Wednesday, May 18, 2016

 The CryptO'pinion?

 Gauntlet 3 was programmed by Bill Barna of Software Creations and I wonder if his job was to rush through a quick and nasty Amiga port?
-It certainly feels like it, which is disappointing when you consider this is the same company that proudly gave us Bubble Bobble, Ghouls & Ghosts and Bionic Commando!
+It certainly feels like it.
+This is very disappointing when you consider this is the same company that proudly gave us classics like Bubble Bobble, Ghouls & Ghosts and Bionic Commando!
 What went wrong?

-Downloads available for floppy and hard drive.
+Downloads for floppy disk and hard drive.

 A GLIMMER OF HOPE?

 Update: I have contacted Peter Putnik (8BitChip) to ask about a hard drive version that supports faster Atari computers.
 Once again he worked his magic and I've been enjoying Gauntlet 3 on my 16MHz Atari STe and yes, I said the word with enjoy in it!!
-Sure, it isn't perfect but, if you have a faster computer, then this update will help to eliminate some of the problems, especially with the unresponsive controls.

 No comments: